Campaign Finance & Disclosure

 Reports are formatted as PDF documents and may be viewed using Adobe Acrobat.
 To view reports related to a specific Elected Official, candidate, or committee, please click on the appropriate link below.

 DISCLAIMER: The information contained in these pages is submitted by the Elected Officials, candidates, or committees to the City Clerk's Office as required by the Political Reform Act of 1974 (amended).
 The City Clerk's Office does not seek or obtain information to verify entries, examine previously filed statements, or check mathematical calculations.
+All Campaign Statements are posted with redactions; however, the Statements may be viewed and are available in the Clerk's Office.

 Campaign Disclosure Statements which were filed prior to statements listed below and which are not currently available online can be reviewed in the City Clerk’s Office upon request.

-- Council Member Mike Cordero
+- Council Member Mike Cordero, District 2

 - Mayor Alice Patino